- Aids, Equipment, Wheelchairs

 I am keen to ensure that whilst promoting and supporting innovation, Spinal Cord Injuries Australia does not lose touch with its roots and its proud history, and is constantly finding ways to better engage with its members and the broader community.
 Too many charities end up looking like businesses, treating people like objects similar to chess pieces; while a commercial mindset and commercial practices are important to ensure maximum bang for the buck, commercial outcomes should never become more important than community and individual outcomes.
 Whilst I am CEO, Spinal Cord Injuries Australia will always play a leading role in ensuring viability, sustainability and diversity of services for those who are at risk of being marginalised in our society.

 Sean Lomas - Government Relations, Policy and Employment Manager

-Outside of my policy and advocacy work for SCIA, I enjoy history, British historical cooking, psephology, policy reading, music, painting and rugby union.
+Outside of my policy and advocacy work for SCIA, I enjoy history, running, British historical cooking, psephology, policy reading, music, painting and rugby union.

 Lesh Dhesi, Executive Support Manager

 My aim has always been to work for not-for-profit organisations and I joined SCIA in September 2006.
 My role here is to provide executive support to the CEO and the board of directors along with managing a thriving administration team that provides essential admin support to the staff at our Little Bay and William Street offices.
 My goals for the organisation are to increase efficiency and provide effective leadership to our administration team by initiating training and developing education tools to implement continuous improvement.